How to Install a Push Button Start Ignition on an Older Car

 Installing a push-button starter is not too difficult as long as you have the proper tools.
-Be sure to follow the instructions that come with the kit as different kits will have different installation procedures.
+Be sure to follow the instructions with the kit, as different kits will have different installation procedures.
 Most of the tools that you will need to install any kit will include:

 - Wire stripper

 - Electrical tape